rathesh77/map/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Dependencies recquired

+You need to install some dependencies such as leaflet, lesshat in order to be able to run the app by entering the commands below:

+`npm --save install leaflet @types/leaflet` to install leaflet `npm install lesshat --save` to install lesshat

+If you want to build it as an Electron app you will also need to enter the command below :

+`npm install electron --save-dev`
+Once it's done, you can start the electron app with `npm run electron`

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).